Ashley-vo/Recommendation_system/README.md

 - User_based approach: Based on individual purchase history.
 This appraoch has disadvantage for new customers who doesn have enough data to compare
 - Item_based approach: Based on the similarities between items

+Reference: Hands-On Data Science for Marketing by Yoon Hyup Hwang
 ## Languege
 Python 3